 Payment & Refund Policies

 - Classes may be added through the first week of class meetings.
+(Exceptions include summer and winterim sessions.)
 Classes added after the first week require instructor/dean approval.

 - Classes dropped before 10% of the class meetings have occurred will not be reflected on the student’s transcript.